yangforbig/DB-intro-to-Database-Stanford-/README.md

 Well-formed XML must follow these rules (along with others):

 There must be exactly one top level element.

 All opening tags must be closed.

 All elements are properly nested i.e., there are no interleaved elements.

 Attribute values must be enclosed in single or double quotes.

 The correct choices (i.e., the erroneous DTD snippets) are based on two rules:

 A #REQUIRED attribute must appear in every element.

 An attribute can have types CDATA, ID, or IDREF(S), but not #PCDATA.

 JASON

-An alternative model for the semi-structured data JASON --> JavaScript Object Notation
+An alternative model for the semi-structured data

+JSON --> JavaScript Object Notation

 - standard for "serializing" data objects, usually in files
 - Human-readable, useful for data interchange